midorinom/space_blog_backend/README.md

 - Create a new Cluster (if this is your first time logging in, you will be prompted to do so).
 Name it anything you want.
 - You will be prompted to create a new user for your cluster.
 Create the user and take note of the password for this user.
 - You will be prompted to connect to the cluster and to choose a connection method.
 Choose "Drivers".
 - Select "Mongoose" as the driver, then copy down the connection string.
-In the connection string, replace <password> with the password that you used for the user that you created previously.
+In the connection string, replace "<password>" with the password that you used for the user that you created previously.
 Remove the angle brackets.

 ### Clone
 - Clone the repository into a directory